eliphatfs/SkeletonMerger/README.md

 ## Usage of script files
 Usage of the script files, together with a brief description of data format, are available through the `-h` command line option.

+## Dataset
+The ShapeNetCore.v2 dataset used in the paper is available from the [Point Cloud Datasets](https://github.com/AnTao97/PointCloudDatasets) repository.